-It can help to listen to the text read aloud by a fluent reader or through the audio player like in the reading passages in Scholar Within’s summer reading program and then to read the passage aloud themselves.
+It can help to listen to the text read aloud by a fluent reader or through the audio player, like in the reading passages in Scholar Within’s summer reading program, and then to read the passage aloud themselves.

 6. Reading Fluency Training Drills

-We do this in just 5-minutes a day and 3-5 days a week.
+We do this in just 5 minutes a day and 3-5 days a week.

-Digital Access Now Available!
+Digital Access is Now Available!